 Note: The AAA also offers an Inter-American Driving Permit required in Brazil, Uruguay, and other countries in the Western Hemisphere.

-If you are a U.S. citizen abroad or if you're the relative of an American citizen needing help abroad, visit "Get Help in an Emergency" on Department of State (DOS) website.
-They can help with emergencies including lost or stolen passports, medical emergencies, victims of crime or arrest, missing persons, parental child abductions, death abroad, and natural disasters.
+If you’re a U.S. citizen abroad or a relative of an American citizen needing help abroad, contact the closest U.S. Embassy for assistance.
+You can also visit "Get Help in an Emergency" on the Department of State (DOS) website.

-The Department of State (DOS) can assist you if you need money transferred or wired.
-If you have no other means to get money, you may be able to get a temporary loan through the DOS or a U.S. Embassy or Consulate.
+The Department of State can assist you in an emergency if you need money transferred or wired.
+If you have no other way to get money, you may be able to get a temporary loan through the DOS or a U.S. Embassy or consulate.